RenatasNarmontas/RepData_PeerAssessment1/PA1_template.md

 Total number of missing values in the dataset is **2304**.

+The strategy for imputting missing data:

-Filling in all of the missing values with the mean for that 5-minute interval.
+* Change missing values (NAs) to the mean values for that 5-minute interval.

 ```r